dubiousconst282/DistIL/README.md

   - Null argument checks are removed
     - Result may throw `NullReferenceException` instead of `ArgumentNullException`.
   - `List<T>` version checks are bypassed
     - Result will never throw `InvalidOperationException` for concurrent modifications.
-On the worst case where lists are mutated by different threads, this could lead to buffer over-reads and access violations.
+In the worst case where lists are mutated by different threads, this could lead to buffer over-reads and access violations.

 ### Example
 ```cs